IAbdulkarim5/telco-customer-churn-prediction/README.md

 ## 🚀 Project Overview

-This project aims to build predictive models that identify customers who are likely to leave a telecom service (churn).
-The goal is to help the business take preventive actions to reduce customer loss.
+This project is designed to analyze customer behavior and predict which telecom customers are likely to churn (i.e., leave the service).
+It combines exploratory data analysis (EDA), feature engineering, and machine learning modeling to:

+Understand key factors influencing customer churn

+Build and evaluate predictive models using Logistic Regression, Random Forest, and XGBoost

+Apply techniques like SMOTE

+Provide actionable insights and business recommendations to help reduce churn rates

+By understanding the patterns behind customer departure, this project aims not only to predict churn but also to assist in designing data-driven strategies to retain customers

 ---